-The San Francisco Cable Car Museum is one of San Francisco's most popular attractions, located at 1201 Mason Street.
+The San Francisco Cable Car Museum is one of San Francisco's most popular attractions.

 5 best things about Cable Car Museum

-2. You can watch how San Francisco cable cars actually work.
+2. Watch how San Francisco cable cars actually work.

 It's pretty cool stepping inside the Cable Car Museum, to see the world's last manually operated cable car system in action.

-The first thing that strikes you is the noise of the winding wheels.
-These wheels are assigned to the California, Powell-Mason, and Powell-Hyde lines.
-The rotating cables on the giant motorized wheels, drag cars up and down the hills on cables installed between the street rails.
+The first thing you notice is the overwhelming noise of the winding wheels, assigned to the California, Powell-Mason, and Powell-Hyde lines.
+The rotating cables on the giant motorized wheels, drag cars up and down San Francisco hills on cables installed between the street rails.

-The cable cars don't have engines, and are wholly reliant on what happens here.
+The cable cars don't have engines, and are wholly reliant on what happens inside this building.

-3. You can ride a cable car to the Museum.
+3. Ride a cable car to the Museum.

 4. Learn about the fascinating history of cable cars.